webpro-nl/knip/README.md

 Use `--workspace [dir]` to analyze a single workspace (including its ancestors).

+The `ignore`, `ignoreBinaries` and `ignoreDependencies` options are available inside workspace configurations.

-## Plugins
+### Plugins

 Plugins tell Knip where to look for configuration and entry files, and if necessary have a custom dependency finder.
 Knip plugins are automatically activated, you don't need to install or configure anything.

-To explain what they do, here's a quick example from a `.eslintrc.json` configuration file (for ESLint):
+To explain what they do, here's a quick example `.eslintrc.json` configuration file (for ESLint):

 ```json
 {